profmccauley/gafr/README.md

   not putting all the characters on the same "line".
 - Variable-width fonts, possibly using the format used by [libGDX's Hiero utility](https://libgdx.com/wiki/tools/hiero)
-- Text measurement
-- Centered text drawing
+- Text measurement and centered text drawing
 - Angled text drawing
 - A general-purpose matrix transform stack
 - Much more!